MP Estate Planning UK

 Tax Reliefs Available

-• Agricultural Relief: Reduces the value of agricultural property by 100%.
+• Agricultural Property Relief (APR): Reduces the value of qualifying agricultural property by 100% or 50%.
+Subject to the same combined cap from April 2026.

 A professional infographic illustrating the inheritance tax thresholds in the UK for 2025, focusing on small estates.
 In the foreground, a stylized, modern scale balanced with coins and legal documents symbolizing financial aspects.
 In the middle ground, a clear representation of a financial spreadsheet featuring columnar data on tax thresholds, accented with simple icons like homes and family symbols.
 The background should be a soft-focus, calming office environment with subtle warm lighting, suggesting a sense of professionalism and clarity.
 Incorporate a sleek branding element of "MP Estate Planning UK" in an unobtrusive manner.
 Aim for a clean, informative, yet visually engaging layout, avoiding any text or watermarks.